 If the traffic violation is minor and does not involve any jail time or high fines – a defendant may find it possible to represent their person within traffic court.
 These minor traffic violations generally impose fines and do not carry any criminal penalties associated with the case.
 Traffic violations that are less severe involve speeding tickets, seat belt violations, failure to display license plate and/or registration cards.

-If you feel like the officer involved in the traffic violation was mistaken regarding the violation at hand, a defendant has the option to fight the traffic violation in traffic court.
+If you feel like the officer involved in the traffic violation was mistaken regarding the violation at hand, a defendant has the option to fight the traffic ticket in traffic court.
 However, if the driver of a vehicle agrees that the violation is legitimate, they can pay the fine associated with the traffic violation.
 If the driver chooses to pay the fine, in most cases they are not mandated to appear in traffic court.